Chapler1/Ophelia---Automated-Calendar/README.md

       - for expandability add the option to add more types of fixed events to plan around in the code.
         - for example reoccuring fixed events we wont implement it but how can we make a nice space for it.
         - but how would you then get all of the fixed events independently. reoccuring and single time imports.???????
+          - how do you encorporate reoccuring events without making a new class for them
+            - when you initilize them split them up into a bunch of different fixed events and stick them into the list with the googlecalendar imports
           - when you would add a reoccuring event it would iterate out into all days and times in a given year it would be scheduled for and it would add its generic event to the calendar
 - Project
   - ???